jujumiago/living-civilization-framework/ARTICLE.md

 Growth → Legacy
 ```

-The future of civilization depends on humanity's ability to learn, adapt, and evolve together.
+The future of civilization depends on humanity's ability to learn, adapt, cooperate, and evolve.

 ---

 ## Note on Development Process

-Human = intent + direction + selection
-AI = exploration + structuring + drafting
-Framework = integration of both into a living system
+This framework was developed through human-led reasoning, design, and integration with assistance from AI tools.

+AI assistance was used for:

+* Exploration
+* Structuring
+* Drafting
+* Refinement

+Human responsibility remains with the author for final decisions, interpretation, and publication.

 ---